WiseLibs/wise-workers/README.md

 # wise-workers

-A convenient worker thread pool for Node.js, allowing you to utilize all your CPUs. `wise-workers` requires no configuration and has many convenient features:
+A worker thread pool for Node.js, for CPU-bound tasks.
+It requires no configuration and has many powerful features:

-- **Functions can be passed to workers.** They become `async` functions in the worker thread, using [MessagePort](https://nodejs.org/docs/latest/api/worker_threads.html#class-messageport) under the hood.
 - **Worker functions can be [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) or [async generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function*)**, making it easy to stream results back to the main thread.
 Iteration happens eagerly, to maximize parallelism (i.e., the main thread cannot pause the generator function).
+- **Callback functions can be passed to workers.** They become `async` functions in the worker thread, using [MessagePort](https://nodejs.org/docs/latest/api/worker_threads.html#class-messageport) for communication under the hood.
-- **Specific tasks can be aborted** using an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
+- **Tasks can be aborted** using an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
-- **Crashed threads are automatically respawned**, unless they crash during startup.
+- **Crashed threads are automatically respawned**, unless they're crashing during startup.
-- **Data can be efficiently moved between threads (zero-copy).**
+- **Data can be efficiently moved** between threads (zero-copy).

 ## Installation